AliBayatGH/CAP/docs/content/user-guide/en/cap/idempotence.md

 Before we talk about idempotency, let's talk about the delivery of messages on the consumer side.

-Since CAP doesn't uses MS DTC or other type of 2PC distributed transaction mechanism, there is a problem that the message is strictly delivered at least once.
+Since CAP doesn't use MS DTC or another type of 2PC distributed transaction mechanism, there is a problem that the message is strictly delivered at least once.
 Specifically, in a message-based system, there are three possibilities:

 * Exactly Once(*)
 * At Most Once